Wetlands

 The Importance of Wetlands

-For Ducks and Wildlife
+For Waterfowl, Fish and Wildlife

-The interconnectedness of wetlands and the diverse array of species they support highlight the critical importance of conserving and protecting these ecosystems.
+The interconnectedness of wetlands and the diverse array of species they support highlight the importance of conserving and protecting these ecosystems.
 Conserving wetlands is essential for maintaining ecological balance and supporting wildlife populations.
 Here are some of the types of wildlife that benefit from wetlands:

 Waterfowl